sunfmin/redisgosearch/README.md

 }
 ```

-`IndexPieces` tells the package what text needs to be segmented and indexed.
-Note that in an `Entry` struct, you might also want to index other types of data that are connected to the entry, for example attachment data.
-In our case, the user can search any filename and find out which entries those files belong to.
-So, the other return values return an array of `Indexable` objects that can be indexed and connected together.
+`IndexPieces` tells the package what text should be segmented and indexed.
+In our example, you might also want to index other data connected to an entry, like attachment data, so you could search any filename and find out which entries those files belong to.
+Thus, `ais` can return an array of `Indexable` objects that are indexed and connected with the original struct.

-`IndexEntity` tells the package the type of index from the namespace and the key stored in the Redis Set.
-The actual entity value will be marshalled into JSON and stored into Redis.
+`IndexEntity` tells the package the string indexType (used to prefix keys), and the unique key.
+Combined with the namespace, this becomes the key that owns a Redis `SET`.
+The actual entity struct will be marshalled into JSON and stored into Redis.

-`IndexFilters` gives the ability to add additional metadata that can be filtered when searching.
-For example I want to search “go community” in “New York”.
+`IndexFilters` allows metadata to further filter queries.
+For example, because we added a filter above, you can search “go community” filtered by the "group" “New York”:

 ```go
 var entries []*Entry